-- Bank Term Facility #1 is the remaining original term facility with \$25.6 million outstanding.
+- Bank Term Facility #1 is the remaining original term facility with \$24.9 million outstanding.
 This facility is fully drawn, quarterly principal payments of \$0.7 million and amortizes over ten years.
 No additional amounts are available under this facility. - Revolver Facility #1 is a \$10.0 million revolver and is available for general corporate purposes.
 This facility is undrawn. - Revolver Facility #2 is a \$5.0 million revolver and is available for the CCGT expansion of M2, until the CCGT expansion of M2 is completed, and for general corporate purposes on a revolving basis thereafter.
 This facility is undrawn. - Bank Construction Facility is a \$27.4 million facility and is available only for the CCGT expansion of M2 on a non-revolving basis, with amortization required over ten years commencing on completion of the CCGT expansion of M2.
 This facility is undrawn. - Fixed Rate Construction Facility is a \$30.0 million facility and is available only for the CCGT expansion of M2 on a non-revolving basis with amortization required over five years commencing on completion of the CCGT expansion of M2.
-This facility is fully drawn and no additional amounts are available. - Letter of Credit Facility #1 is a \$4.1 million facility and is available to be drawn to issue letters of credit.
+This facility is fully drawn and no additional amounts are available.
+Payments to the Fixed Rate Construction Facility will commence after the conversion of the debt from a construction facility to a term facility after the completion of the CCGT expansion of M2.
+It is anticipated that principal payments will commence in the first quarter of 2024. - Letter of Credit Facility #1 is a \$4.1 million facility and is available to be drawn to issue letters of credit.
 This facility can be cash collateralized or used to be drawn on to issue or replace letters of credit.
-As at March 31, 2023, the Corporation has \$0.1 million in cash collateralized letters of credit.
+As at June 30, 2023, the Corporation has \$0.1 million in cash collateralized letters of credit.
 Cash of the same amount was deposited into a restricted bank account maintained by the bank.